 Vehicles

 As well as manufacturers who act as suppliers, there are also distributors, procurement agents and wholesalers who operate in this market.
 This analysis focuses on the OEM (Original Equipment Manufacturers).
-Medical products are highly regulated and usually subject to many laws at a country, and sometimes also at a regional level e.g. European Union.
-In Georgia governing laws […]

 Personnel Protective Equipment (PPE) -Many products in this category are impacted by surging demand from the public for protective equipment e.g. masks.
 Normally, the majority buyers in this market are in the health sector, rather than the general public.
 Therefore, this supply market is not geared-up to respond to mass demand from the general public.
 Generally, across the market, backlogs on orders are running at 4 to 6 months.
 Production of PPE items have been significantly shifted from the U.S. to Mexico who are experiencing 100% utilization rates (capacity is full), and this is expected to continue for the next 4 to 6 months.
 Distribution is a through a mixture of supply from manufacturers and wholesalers.
 The U.S. represents the largest buyer, followed by Europe.
 Both these geographies have domestic manufacturers, but the marketplace is dominated by Chinese suppliers (due to lower cost of production).
 Other geographies have rapidly expanding local manufacturing base offering low-cost product lines.